PeterCookDev/TalksIveEnjoyed/PsychologyLeadership.md

 - [Shawn Achor - The happy secret to better work](https://www.ted.com/talks/shawn_achor_the_happy_secret_to_better_work)  [12:20]
 - [Mihaly Csikszentmihalyi - Flow, the secret to happiness](https://www.ted.com/talks/mihaly_csikszentmihalyi_on_flow) [18:55]
 - [Jason Fried - Why work doesn't happen at work](https://www.ted.com/talks/jason_fried_why_work_doesn_t_happen_at_work) [15:21]
+Takeaway: People need long stretches of uninterrupted time, offices aren't good for this.
+Distractions at home are voluntary, in the office they are involuntary.
+Meetings need to be quick chats.
+No meeting days.
+Avoid active communication - move to passive communication like chat.

 - [Nickolas Means - How to crash an airplane](https://www.youtube.com/watch?v=NLXys9vgWiY) [43:12]
 - [Jesse James - Supporting Mental Health as an Effective Leader](https://www.youtube.com/watch?v=UR-J7O5ZJ4Q) [33:18]
 - [Ed Finkler - Stronger Than Fear: Mental Health in the Developer Community](https://www.youtube.com/watch?v=7CoEDFOXJQo) [42:31]